Home > Short-Term Health Insurance > South Carolina Short-Term Health Insurance

 Is short-term health insurance available for purchase in South Carolina?

 Yes.
-As of 2024, at least five insurers were offering short-term health insurance in South Carolina.
+As of early 2026, at least six insurers were offering short-term health insurance in South Carolina.

 How does South Carolina limit the duration of short-term health plans?